-NARRATOR 1: John is the one of whom the prophet Isaiah spoke-"a voice crying out in desert, 'Prepare a road for God; make straight God's path.'"
+NARRATOR 1: John is the one of whom the prophet Isaiah spoke-"a voice crying out in desert, 'Prepare a road for God; make straight God's path."

 NARRATOR 2: John wore clothes made from camel's hair and a leather belt around his waist.
 His food was locusts and wild honey.
-The people watch the youngish couple across the aisle arrange the baby in its carrier thing for the night, then huddle up together and go to sleep.
-My parents are sleeping, so is just about everyone else.
-So I give in and let myself drift off.
+The people of Jerusalem, the whole province of Judea, and from all the country around the Jordan River went out to see him.
+They confessed their sins, and he baptized them in the Jordan.